How the Drought in Nevada May Be Affecting Your Pocket

 Should the drought persist into 2023 and beyond, water restrictions could affect how much water resorts are allocated for filling their pools.
 It is quite feasible that larger resort pools may have to be permanently closed.

 Have concerns over how the drought is affecting your business?
-Contact a Nevada Chapter 11 bankruptcy attorney today with a price match guarantee.
+Contact a Nevada Chapter 11 bankruptcy attorney today.

 What business industries are being affected by the drought?

 The extent of the business industries being affected by the drought is much bigger than golf courses and resorts on the Strip.
 As of August 21, 2022, Lake Mead was only 28 percent full, according to the Bureau of Reclamation.